What This Covers

 Certification of Trust

-A legal document that can be used to certify both the existence of a Trust, as well as to prove a Trustee's legal authority to act.
+A legal document that can be used to certify both the existence of a Trust, as well as to prove a Trustee's legal authority to act—without disclosing all trust details.

 Codicil